andresgbecerra/co-induction-anguar/Interview/MySelf.md

 [Back](#content)

 # Experiences
+- For the first two years of my professional life, I worked in ...
+- In 2018 I got my first job ...

 - **Tech Experience:** & **most interesting project:**
   - The last project before joining Unosquare, was related to a software for quality control of clinical samples implemented in clinical laboratories in Colombia, the main objective of the project was to manage the data of each clinical sample and facilitate the interpretation through the use of graphs, grids and different components.
   - Using Angular with redux to improve performance and share data across the application.